Search Console Integration: Privacy-Safe SEO Analytics

 3. Data minimization

-Bring in only the GSC dimensions you’ll actually use—page, query, date, device, country, clicks, impressions, CTR, position—and retain them for a justified period.
+Bring in only the GSC dimensions you’ll actually use (your analytics tool choice determines how smoothly this works)—page, query, date, device, country, clicks, impressions, CTR, position—and retain them for a justified period.

 4. Separation of concerns